openml/automlbenchmark/README.md

 ```
 You can then run the benchmarks as many times as you wish.

-When testing a framework or a new dataset, you may want to run only a single task and a specific fold:
+When testing a framework or a new dataset, you may want to run only a single task and a specific fold, for example:
 ```bash
 python3 runbenchmark.py TPOT validation -t bioresponse -f 0
 ```